amirrezaask/loki/README.md

 Loki is an experimental programming language that I am building both to learn more about compilers and test ideas about language design.

+## Disclaimer
+Since I don't find rust to be a productive language anymore I am now trying to implement a similar langauge in GO which I will open source soon.

 ## Installation

 ```bash